biggis-project/biggis-docs/docs/data_sources/atmosphere/lubw/index.md

 ## LUBW REST API

-Air measurment data collected by the LUBW (Nirtogen oxides, Ozone, Particular Matter) is also provided by a REST-Service for the BigGVIS project.
+Air measurment data collected by the LUBW (Nirtogen oxides, Ozone, Particular Matter) is also provided by a REST-Service for the BigGIS project.
 The service is not public and delivers the current measurement value of each measurement station and each pollutant in json format.
 The service also allows to aquire data on air pollutant from Bavaria, Thuringia, Saxony-Anhalt and Schleswig-holstein.